ChunChiaoH/GAN-TutorialPaper/README.md

 # GAN-TutorialPaper
-### This is an assignment of The University of Queensland course, STAT3007 Deep Learning.
+### This is an assignment of STAT3007 Deep Learning of The University of Queensland.